isomerpages/nlb-biblioasia/_jan-2007/Babas and Nonyas: The Peranakan Chinese in Singapore.md

 [^3]: John de Souza, “[Scholar, Writer, Collector](https://eresources.nlb.gov.sg/newspapers/digitised/article/straitstimes19840611-1.2.60.2),” _Straits Times_, 11 June 1984, 1.
 (From NewspaperSG)

-[^4]: At least three of his publications were published in the 1980s while the fourth was published in the 1990s – Ho Wing Meng, [_Straits Chinese Porcelain: A Collector’s Guide_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=4082317) (Singapore: Times Books International, 1983) (Call no. RSING 738.209595 HO); Ho Wing Meng, [_Straits Chinese Silver: A Collector’s Guide_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=4082318) (Singapore: Times Books International, 1984) (Call no. RSING 739.237595 HO); Ho Wing Meng, [_Straits Chinese Beadwork & Embroidery: A Collector’s Guide_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=4467095) (Singapore: Times Books International, 1987) (Call no. RSING 746.509595 HO); Ho Wing Meng, [_Straits Chinese Furniture: A Collector's Guide_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=7124266) (Singapore: Times Books International, 1994) (Call no. RSING 749.295957 HO)
+[^4]: At least three of his publications were published in the 1980s while the fourth was published in the 1990s – Ho Wing Meng, [_Straits Chinese Porcelain: A Collector’s Guide_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=4082317) (Singapore: Times Books International, 1983) (Call no. RSING 738.209595 HO); Ho Wing Meng, [_Straits Chinese Silver: A Collector’s Guide_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=4082318) (Singapore: Times Books International, 1984) (Call no. RSING 739.237595 HO); Ho Wing Meng, [_Straits Chinese Beadwork &amp; Embroidery: A Collector’s Guide_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=4467095) (Singapore: Times Books International, 1987) (Call no. RSING 746.509595 HO); Ho Wing Meng, [_Straits Chinese Furniture: A Collector's Guide_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=7124266) (Singapore: Times Books International, 1994) (Call no. RSING 749.295957 HO)

 [^5]: Kebaya - the full dress comprises a blouse and a sarong skirt.
 The intricately embroidered blouses of the nonya, through the technique known as sulam, would have delicate holes enhancing the designs of flowers, peacocks and other aspects of nature.
 Kasut manek - the beaded slippers were made of manek potong.
 The beads had cut sides that added to the glitter in the design of flowers and nature.